amritsharmagithub/HeatMapPractice/README.md

 # HeatMapPractice

-In this exercise I used Seaborn library to understannd California Housing data
+I used California Housing data and Flights data to practice different libraries in Python.